-If you don’t know what affirmative action is, here’s the official definition
+If you don’t know what affirmative action is, here is the official definition

 Before anybody even says it, I’m not using affirmative action as an excuse for my difficult job search.
-I’ve been having trouble getting a new job mostly because I’m an idiot, but the job search itself is what made me think about this issue because literally every application has questions like race, gender etc. and I think it’s a backwards way of thinking.
-It separates us into groups again where some receive preferential treatment over others, which needs to be left in the past because it is exactly what the Civil Rights Movement sought to end.
+I’ve been having trouble getting a new job mostly because I’m a lazy idiot that doesn’t push myself to my full potential, but the job search itself is what made me think about this issue because literally every application has questions like race, gender etc. and I just think it’s a giant crock of shit and a backwards way of thinking.
+It separates us into groups again where some receive preferential treatment over others, and that needs to be left in the past because it is exactly what the Civil Rights Movement sought to end.
 That’s why I personally think we should do away with asking questions like “What’s your race?” and “What’s your gender?” altogether on job applications.
 All that should matter is your credentials, and the best applicants should get the job.
 If that means more men get the job than women, so be it.
 If that means more asians get the job than whites, so be it.
 If you have to force diversity, it isn’t really diversity, and diversity should never supersede skill level and who truly deserves the job.
 Discrimination isn’t magically okay just because you rename and rebrand it as something else, so fuck affirmative action.
 The only affirmative action I agree with is for veterans.
 If you had bullets whizzing by your head you can hop to the front of the line when you get back, but that’s it.
 Actually, I like this affirmative action too

 PS: While I was filling out applications, I kept contemplating saying I was a Native American transgender woman in the spirit of 2019.
 Who are they to say that I’m not?
 Apparently you can just identify as whatever now, and if anybody disagrees, I can sue them.
 It 100% would have increased my odds of getting a job.
 Win win, but I pussed out and decided to be honest and admit I’m just another boring white guy.